 #2.
 An example of workforce planning

-Celgene, an American biotechnology company operating in an extremely competitive and fast-paced industry, has adopted Visier and an agile workforce planning methodology.
+An American biotechnology company operating in an extremely competitive and fast-paced industry adopted Visier and an agile workforce planning methodology.

 On a monthly basis, the company’s Talent Acquisition team conducts a turnover and growth analysis that is compiled into a scorecard report.
 In parallel, a workforce plan is created, along with predictive model overlays.
 The team pays special attention to anticipated headcount for the year and month-over-month headcount changes, as well as large-scale business initiatives, such as M&As, product launches, and market growth.